sujayx07/TruthScope/README.md

-# Fake News Detection Chrome Extension
+# TruthScope - Fake News Detection Chrome Extension

 A Chrome extension that helps users identify potential fake news and misinformation by analyzing text content using machine learning and fact-checking APIs.